khulnasoft/integrations-core/snowflake/README.md

 ## Overview

-This check monitors [Snowflake][1] through the Datadog Agent.
+This check monitors [Snowflake][1] through the Khulnasoft Agent.
 Snowflake is a SaaS-analytic data warehouse and runs completely on cloud infrastructure.
 This integration monitors credit usage, billing, storage, query metrics, and more.

 <div class="alert alert-info"><bold>Note</bold>: Metrics are collected with queries to Snowflake.
-Queries made by the Datadog integration are billable by Snowflake.</div>
+Queries made by the Khulnasoft integration are billable by Snowflake.</div>

 ## Setup